 - The grill should be hot so put on the meat.

 - Be productive for an hour… like make garlic green beans or greek pasta salad or . 🙂 or

 - Check the dough.
 Turn out the dough, make buns and let rest.

 - Be productive for 30 minutes, or check the meat and pull off the grill if it’s done.
 Let it rest.

 - Put buns in the oven and bake.

 - Be productive until the timer goes off.

 - When the buns are done, cool slightly before using a bread knife to slice in half.

 Assembly: Coat each half of the bun with ample garlic butter – don’t skimp out!
 Layer the thinly sliced tri-tip on top, douse with homemade bbq sauce and bite.

-The official best tri-tip sandwich on the face on the earth.
+The official best homemade bbq sauce and best tri-tip sandwich on the face on the earth.